When you think of social networks the big three jump out at you, Facebook, Twitter and Google+.

 Let’s take a look at how you install BuddyPress.

 If you decide to try BuddyPress then installation is simple.
-All you need to do is search for it in the WordPress Plugin Directory and click install.
+All you need to do is search for it in the WordPress plugin directory (which when you’re logged into WordPress is under Plugins > Add New) and click the “Install Now” and then “Activate” button.

 The Groups tab allows you to create and manage user groups on the site.
 These groups come in three types: